Eyesore123/Snake-game-JS-only/README.md

 - **Music and Sound Effects:** Amazing soundtracks, game sounds and customizable sound volume!
 - **Changing Backgrounds:** Nice snake themed backgrounds that change as you progress through the game.
 - **Mobile Compatibility:** Play the game on your mobile device (tablets and very small phone devices might not display correctly)
 - **Gamepad Support:** Use a gamepad for an even more immersive experience.
+You can choose the level of vibration and use reversed controls.
 - **Customizable Snake Color:** Choose the color of your liking!

 ## Planned improvements in the order of importance

-* Customizable controls
-* Better stylings for snake / buttons
+* Better stylings for buttons!
 * A higher framerate by reorganizing game logic
-* Leaderboard
+* Leaderboard (only for normal mode)
-* Enemies/obstacles

 ## Known issues